moorepants/dissertation/davisbicycle.rst

    series along with its units.
 There are basic methods for typical signal processing such as differentiation, filtering and frequency spectrum.
 RawSignal
    The is a subclass of Signal which for the raw signals.
-This attributes are populated from the database.
+These attributes are populated from the database.
 In addition to the Signal methods, it has the ability to scale the signal based on calibration data.
 Sensor